rails/rails/guides/source/getting_started.md

 end
 ```

-The above migration creates a method named +change+ which will be called when you
+The above migration creates a method named `change` which will be called when you
 run this migration.
 The action defined in this method is also reversible, which
 means Rails knows how to reverse the change made by this migration, in case you
 want to reverse it later.
 When you run this migration it will create a
-+posts+ table with one string column and a text column.
+`posts` table with one string column and a text column.
 It also creates two
 timestamp fields to allow Rails to track post creation and update times.
 More
 information about Rails migrations can be found in the "Rails Database
 Migrations":migrations.html guide.